 The Instructor Development Course Everything you need to know

-Did you (or are you about to) make the decision to become a PADI instructor?
+Did you (or are you about to) make the decision to take your Instructor Development Course – IDC – and become a PADI instructor?
 Congratulations!
 You have made a life-changing decision.
 Being a PADI instructor gives you the opportunity to do what you love every day and have a fun and rewarding job in the most beautiful places on earth.

-Before you start your journey of becoming a PADI instructor, we would like to tell you everything about the course you are about to take.
+Before you start your journey of becoming a PADI Instructor, we would like to tell you everything about the Instructor Development Course you are about to take.
 If after reading this, you have any more questions.
-Please feel free to contact our course director.
+Please feel free to contact our Course Directors.
 We are more than happy to help.

 The Instructor Development Course: